Builtin Functions and Constants¶

 // ✅

-@const
+@const decorator¶

-may decorate a let
+@const may decorate a let declaration.

 It is a legacy decorator.

-By default, names declared by let
+By default, names declared by let may be assigned once per

-entry into their containing scope. @const
+entry into their containing scope. @const is provided for familiarity with

 readers of other languages.

-Contrast @const
+Contrast @const with @var.

-decorator keyword makes the declaration available outside the module.
+The @export decorator keyword makes the declaration available outside the module.

-Exported declarations may be linked to via import
+Exported declarations may be linked to via import.

-It is a legacy decorator, so the export
+It is a legacy decorator, so the export keyword

-is shorthand for the @export
+is shorthand for the @export decorator.

 Exported symbols are also visible within the module following normal scoping rules.